ARMmbed/mbed-os-5-docs/docs/program-setup/serial/serial_communication.md

 ### Manually opening a serial terminal

-You can open a serial terminal manually, which is useful when the board is already flashed with the desired application (for example, one built with [Keil Studio](https://developer.arm.com/documentation/102497/1-5/Tutorials/Get-started-with-an-Mbed-OS-Blinky-example)).
+You can open a serial terminal manually, which is useful when the board is already flashed with the desired application (for example, one built with [Keil Studio Cloud](https://developer.arm.com/documentation/102497/1-5/Tutorials/Get-started-with-an-Mbed-OS-Blinky-example)).

 When a single board is connected, run: